 What benefits does the master's program offer to City Year Applicants?

-City Year applicants are offered up to $7,000 in tuition scholarships during the first summer, fall, spring, and second summer terms.
-The precise amount of the scholarship amount is based upon years of service.
+City Year applicants are offered up to $7,000 in tuition scholarships awarded in equal amounts over the first four terms.
+The precise amount of the scholarship is based upon years of service.
 For more detailed information on scholarship amounts and eligibility, click here.

 How can City Year Applicants be part of the master's program?

 - Apply to one of Carsey’s master’s degree programs (Master in Public Policy or the Master in Community Development Policy and Practice program): Application to the program takes place online via the UNH Graduate School application page.
-Applications are accepted on a rolling basis, but there is a March 15 deadline for a summer term start of the same year.
-Application requirements include a completed online application form, an undergraduate degree, academic transcript(s), three letters of recommendation, an up-to-date resume, and a personal statement of the applicant's relevant past experiences, including academics, research, and/or work experience.
-The personal statement should also include an expression of interests and an explanation of the student's goals in pursuing a master's degree.
+Applications are accepted on a rolling basis, but each degree program has their own application deadline dates and requirements.
+Application requirements include a completed online application form, a $65 application, an undergraduate degree, academic transcript(s), three letters of recommendation, an up-to-date resume, and a personal statement of the applicant’s relevant past experiences (including academics, research, and/or work experience).
+The personal statement should also include an expression of interests and an explanation of the student’s goals in pursuing a master's degree.
 If applying for the Master in Public Policy, the GRE is required.